Carlos Santana Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to rank 13th in baseball in home runs allowed (169 total, 1.2 per game).
+- Marlins pitchers combine to surrender 170 total home runs at a rate of 1.2 per game (to rank 13th in the league).

-- Luzardo tries for his 10th victory when he makes the start for the Marlins, his 29th of the season.
-He is 9-8 with a 3.77 ERA and 181 strikeouts in 155 1/3 innings pitched.
+- Chargois (2-0) gets the starting nod for the Marlins, his third of the season.

-- In his last appearance on Tuesday, the left-hander tossed six innings against the Los Angeles Dodgers, giving up two earned runs while surrendering four hits.
+- His last appearance came in relief on Thursday when the right-hander tossed a scoreless third of an inning against the Los Angeles Dodgers without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.